ericluria/http4s/website/src/hugo/content/contributing.md

-The common area of http4s.org (i.e., directories not beginning with `/v#.#`) is generated from the `website` module and is published only from the `master` branch`.
+The common area of http4s.org (i.e., directories not beginning with `/v#.#`) is generated from the `website` module and is published only from the `master` branch.
 This module is intended to contain general info about the project that applies to all versions.

 #### Editing the common site